Learn About Overdraft Protection Plans

 If you know you'll be in a cash-crunch in the near future, it might help to address the situation proactively.
 Once your budget says you'll be low on cash, look for ways to stretch payment due dates a few extra days out.

 You can call the party that you owe a check to, such as a credit card company, student loan holder or utility company, mention your current, temporary cash shortage, and ask if they can wait a few days for your payment.
 It's also wise to ask if they can waive late fees since you called ahead to let them know.

 You can minimize problems if you keep frequent tabs on your checking account balance, and factor in any checks you've already written but that have yet to clear your bank account.

 Are Overdraft Fees Illegal?

-Banks were required to turn the overdraft feature off and only offer the feature to customers who opt-in, but some customers still pay overdraft fees (without opting in).
-There are two likely causes to an unexpected overdraft charge:
+Banks were required to turn the overdraft feature off and only offer the feature to customers who opt-in, but customers still pay overdraft fees in some cases without opting in.
+Two situations can likely cause an unexpected overdraft charge:

-- The bank is breaking the law and charging customers illegally (which is unlikely, but it has certainly happened)
+- The bank is breaking the law and charging customers illegally, which is unlikely but has certainly happened

 - The culprit was not one of the “one-time” payments covered by the overdraft law

-You can certainly argue whether or not the law should have more broadly defined overdrafts, but the fact is that current law does not protect you from certain types of overdrafts (like recurring payments that draw your account balance below zero).
+You can argue whether or not the law should have more broadly defined overdrafts, but the current law does not protect you from certain types of overdrafts like recurring payments that draw your account balance below zero.